 The Gothic Revival-style castle is currently closed, but you can still inspire your kids to slay imaginary dragons or play princess of the land.
 Rock their make-believe worlds with a virtual stroll through Canada’s only castle, built in 1914.

 Good news!
 The Toronto Public Library is open for contactless, curbside pick-ups and drop-offs.
 And on another positive note, their digital Library From Home is here to stay, allowing you and the kids to easily access their online collections.

 Additionally, to begin the New Year on a positive note, TPL gathered a collection of books by Indigenous authors, for all ages.

 Finally, stay tuned for upcoming programs which include virtual storytimes and educational activities.

 This quarantine hasn’t stopped Toronto’s passionate musicians from sharing their love of the craft—you can now tune in with your loved ones to TSO On Demand and enjoy.

 Alternatively, TSOUND KIDS is a comprehensive channel dedicated to musical activities for the whole family.
 It includes music lessons, tips on how to make household items sing and ways to build your own instruments.

 Who’s the true comedian of your family?
 We’re not talking dad jokes here, unless it’s a good one.
 The time is now for your witty child to hone their skills and make the world, or more likely your living room, their stage.
-Second City Toronto (now open!) is offering online comedy camps for kids and teens.
+Second City Toronto is offering online comedy camps for kids and teens.